-Sponsorship of school, college, department, unit or RSO activities, programs or events by non-university entities can, when conducted in an appropriate manner, be beneficial to the sponsored school, college, department, unit or RSO, as well as to the sponsoring entity, to the university community and to the state.
+Sponsorship of school, college, department, unit, or Registered Student Organization (RSO) activities, programs, or events by non-university entities can, when conducted in an appropriate manner, be beneficial to the sponsored school, college, department, unit or RSO, as well as to the sponsoring entity, to the university community, and to the state.
 However, it is also necessary to recognize that the university is a public institution and that its reputation and image must be protected, and that it must not serve to unduly advance the interests of one non-university entity or organization over another.
 Finally, university entities should be mindful of the significant value to non-university entities that results from the exposure and association with the university that a sponsorship relationship provides.

 The Office of the Vice Chancellor for University Relations has been given the authority to administer these policies at the university.
 Questions pertaining to the policy, and requests for approvals or deviations from the policy should be directed to that office or designee.

 This Policy provides guidance to schools, colleges, departments, academic or administrative units and registered student organizations (RSOs) on the sponsorship of university or RSO events, programs, publications or other activities by nonuniversity entities.

 Except for the restriction on sponsorship by tobacco companies, and the special reviews required for sponsorship by alcohol companies or organizations associated with gaming, any corporation, other organization or individual that offers and does provide support or underwriting for university events or activities may be sponsors.
 It is also permissible to decline an offer of support or sponsorship.
 There may be other considerations that factor into a decision whether to accept or decline an offer of sponsorship.